 Repeat for all 24 crescent rolls, making sure to leave room on the cookie sheet for the rolls to double in size.
 Let rise 2-4 hours and bake at 350° for about 10 minutes, or until light brown.

 When they come out of the oven, brush the tops with butter and pile them in a basket or bowl for your hubby.
-Then just DOWNLOAD OUR FREE PRINTABLE to go along with it.
+Then just grab our free printable below to go along with it.